How to Hack Your Mental Wellness in the COVID-19 Pandemic

 In the midst of the COVID-19 pandemic, there's a chance that I could contract the COVID-19 coronavirus.
 If I do, the more inner peace I have, the better I will be able to increase my chances of healing from it and healing faster.
 This is just one example of how inner peace can directly affect other outcomes in times of uncertainty.

 Your inner peace also directly affects those around you.
 The people in your life will notice it.
 If they notice it, they can model it.

 Ultimately, your inner peace just might be the one thing that gets you through this time of uncertainty.

 When my anxiety is high, it manifests in different ways.
 At its worst, it can be straight up paralyzing.
 My breathing becomes rapid, my body becomes tense and my thoughts spiral out of control.

 In the previous lesson, you learned about a Brain Dump and how it quickly takes what’s on your mind and gets it off your mind.
 Despite how effective it is, there are still things that can linger on your mind and you might not even know that they are there.
 Left unchecked, these things can manifest in negative behavior and difficult emotions, particularly anxiety.

 Talking to a therapist

-One of the best ways to manage that is by having a regular relationship with a therapist.
+One of the best ways to manage that is by having a regular relationship with a therapist that offers mental health services.
 Unlike many other things in life, therapy doesn’t work by you attending one session, getting a diagnosis and a prescription.

 Therapy is a two-way relationship and it’s a process.